Last updated: April 2026 |

 - No mention of shipping restrictions or state laws.

-- No return policy, no contact information, or vague company details.
+- No return policy, contact information, or vague company details.

 16. Frequently Asked Questions